 [Editor’s note: This section will give the full details of channel mode > 6Ghz.
 It will take into account the outcome of RAN-level discussion and discussion in the ‘5G’ requirement study item, and will define the additional details of the scenarios of interest required for RAN1 work based on 3GPP 3D channel model.
 The study will also consider the work done outside 3GPP as well as earlier 3GPP work for modelling of wireless channels of the high frequency spectrum for the identified scenarios]

+7.x.x Multi-zone propagation

+As a consequence of shorter wavelengths as the carrier frequency increases, the radio propagation must be modeled with an understanding and consideration of a number of physical effects that occur in the real environment.
+A deployment scenario, perhaps involving up to a hundred meters of propagation transmission distance with short wavelengths, will encounter multiple different physical transmission effects.

+It is helpful to consider the overall propagation in the context of different zones of propagation that may occur in the physical environment.
+The overall propagation path may involve transit through multiple zones that may be categorized as follows:

+Zone1 (close range free space)

+Propagation is dominated by the direct path with few reflections.

+Zone 2 (LOS/scattered/waveguide)

+Propagation is dominated by the direct path and significant close reflections.

+Zone 3 (NLOS occultation scattered)

+Propagation is mainly by the reflections with some direct path energy but these are attenuated by distance.

+Zone 4 (distant NLOS)

+Propagation is dominated by a small number of paths that are either not occulted or are a result of a good reflection.

+Zone 5 (too distant)

+Signals have become too weak to be useful either through numerous multiple reflections, distance, corners or occultation.
+In this zone communications is generally impractical.

 --------------------------< End of text proposal for TR38.900 >--------------------------